 - The CARES Act provided \$100 million in additional funding to the program.
-USDA received 11 round two ReConnect Program applications that were eligible for this funding. - Rural Development was provided an additional \$25 million in the CARES Act for the Distance Learning and Telemedicine grant program.
-USDA issued a stakeholder announcement on April 14 on the funding.
+USDA received 11 Round • 2 ReConnect Program applications that were eligible for this funding. - On June 25, 2020, USDA began to announce awards for ReConnect Round 2 beginning with recipients of the CARES Act funding.
+USDA will continue making announcements as these projects are awarded.